arskom/spyne/doc/source/faq.rst

 How do I alter the behaviour of a user method without using decorators?
 =======================================================================

-``ctx.descriptor.function`` contains the handle to the original function.
+``ctx.function`` contains the handle to the original function.
 You can set that attribute to arbitrary callables to prevent the original user method from running.
+This property is initiallized from ``ctx.descriptor.function`` every time a new context is initialized.

-Note that this property is initialized only when the process starts.
-So you should call :func:`ctx.descriptor.reset_function()` to restore it to its original value
+If for some reason you need to alter the ``ctx.descriptor.function``, you can call :func:`ctx.descriptor.reset_function()` to restore it to its original value.

+Also consider thread-safety issues when altering global state.

 How do I use variable names that are also python keywords?
 ==========================================================